codeforamerica/golden-ticket/docs/Developer Setup.md

 ### Requirements

-- Visual Studio 2013 (either Ultimate or Express for Web)
+- Visual Studio 2013 or higher (either Ultimate, Community, or Express for Web)
 - A Git client ([Visual Studio can do this](http://msdn.microsoft.com/en-us/library/hh850437.aspx), but other clients include [SourceTree](http://www.sourcetreeapp.com/), [GitHub client](https://windows.github.com/), or the [Command Prompt](http://git-scm.com/).

 ### Get the code